raymyers/nopilot.dev/blog/2024-04-13-dissecting-devin.md

 ![Sparks of Artificial General Intelligence: Early experiments with GPT-4](/img/sparks-fig-1-5.png)

-When we design a test for humans, such as an exam or interview, we build in assumptions about the common abilities and deficiencies intrisic to humans.
-For instance to whatever extent a bar exam can assess that a human can practice law, it has very little bearing on whether a machine can, Language Model or otherwise.
+When we design a test for humans, such as an exam or interview, we build in assumptions about the common abilities and deficiencies intrinsic to humans.
+For instance, to whatever extent a bar exam can assess that a human can practice law, it has very little bearing on whether a machine can, Language Model or otherwise.

-Since we're being careful with terms today, these were also not technically *job* interviews, they were *mock* interviews.
-You can only pass a job interview if you are being interviewed for a job, meaning the company believes you might be qualified and is gathering more signal to make a decision.
+Since we're being careful with terms today, these were not *job* interviews, they were *mock* interviews.
+You can only pass a job interview if you are being interviewed for a job, meaning the company believes you might be otherwise qualified.

 ## The Upwork job

 > and has even completed real jobs on Upwork.

 **Completely false**, as we can easily see by simply reading the Upwork task description in the demo video, which says, "Your deliverable will be detailed instructions on how to do it in an EC2 instance in AWS."
-Internet of Bugs provides an excellent [analysis](https://www.youtube.com/watch?v=tNmgmwEtoWE) showing that not only is the task incomplete, but the impressive debugging capabilites we saw in the video were the result of the agent **adding its own bugs** while doing uneccesary work because it ignored the instructions in the README.
+Internet of Bugs provides an excellent [analysis](https://www.youtube.com/watch?v=tNmgmwEtoWE) showing that not only is the task incomplete, but the impressive debugging capabilities we saw in the video were the result of the agent **adding its own bugs** while doing unnecessary work because it ignored the instructions in the README.
 Sometimes they're too much like us!

 > Devin is an autonomous agent that solves engineering tasks through the use of its own shell, code editor, and web browser.